 Workers’ compensation insurance is state-mandated coverage that pays expenses associated with on-the-job injuries and occupational illnesses.
 Workers’ comp typically covers partial lost wages, medical bills, and survivor benefits.
-In Nevada, employers are required to carry workers’ comp when they have one or more employees and costs between $0.71 – $8.88 per $100 of payroll.
+In Nevada, employers are required to carry workers’ comp when they have one or more employees and pay an average of 93 cents per $100 of payroll.

 Top Nevada Workers’ Compensation Insurance Providers